fika54/EthWalletVerifier/README.txt

 make sure to import the file to the root directory for the model to train properly.

-Once the file is there, run the AiTraining.py script in AI and it will train a model and store it in a .pkl file.
+Once the file is there, run the AiTraining.py script in backend/AI and it will train a model and store it in a .pkl file.

 then the application should run properly

+Huge thanks to M-Ali2404 and rrainxx for making the frontend.

+Checkout the actual project we made here: https://github.com/M-Ali2404/CryptoGuardianTest/tree/main